sevagh/freemusicdemixer.com/web/vs-spleeter.md

 ### 7. Will Music Demixer provide MIDI files?
 **Answer:** Yes, we offer a MIDI transcription option for PRO subscribers.
 This feature is especially useful for remixers, producers, or musicians who want a notation reference for their extracted stems.

+---

+## Free vs. PRO: Which Plan Is Right for You?

+- **Free Plan**
+  - 3 unmixes included
+  - Access to our low-quality model
+  - Web-based local processing for privacy

+- **PRO Plan**
+  - Unlimited unmixes
+  - Two higher quality levels (ensemble models)
+  - MIDI transcription for all your tracks

+Ready to unlock the full potential of Music Demixer?
+[**Start with the Free Plan**](/) or [**Go PRO**](/pricing) and elevate your stem separation.

+---

 ## Conclusion

-While Spleeter played a pivotal role in the evolution of AI stem separation, many professionals have begun seeking more advanced solutions for top-tier results.
-Music Demixer, powered by Demucs, offers unmatched quality, broader stem support, and seamless usability.
+While Spleeter played a pivotal role in the evolution of AI stem separation, many professionals have begun seeking more advanced solutions for top-tier results. **Music Demixer**, powered by Demucs, offers unmatched quality, broader stem support, and seamless usability—all while keeping your audio private on your own device.

-Upgrade your stem separation experience today with Music Demixer.
-[Start for free](/) and when you're ready, [subscribe to our PRO plan](/pricing) for unlimited high-quality stems and MIDI transcription.
+Upgrade your stem separation experience today with Music Demixer. [**Start for free**](/) and when you’re ready, [**subscribe to our PRO plan**](/pricing) for unlimited high-quality stems and MIDI transcription.